How do I become a Food Bank volunteer?

 We have volunteer projects that happen all across New York City serving meals, distribution food, stocking pantries, distribution benefits information, and more.
 Most of our projects happen Monday - Friday, with some weekend opportunities.
-Take a look here to browse where you can help.
+Take a look at our calendar to browse where you can help.

 Can I bring a guest to volunteer with me?

 Every volunteer must be signed up online first.
-We do not accept walk-on volunteers.
+We do not accept walk-in volunteers.
 But please do encourage your friends to create accounts and sign up to volunteer with you!